sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/cv.md

 Research experience
 ======
-* 2018-2023: Postdoctoral Scholar, Penn State University
+* 2024-Till date: Postdoctoral Scholar, Penn State University
   * Duties include: Design of a Smart Ultrasonic Node (SUN) for structural health monitoring and the development of a hybrid magnetic-ultrasonic wireless interrogation unit for small-size biomedical implants.
   * Supervisor: Professor Mehdi Kiani